 If you own a medical practice or clinic of any kind—whether you’re a doctor, dentist, or specialist—you need to accept credit card payments.
-But it’s important to understand the unique considerations facing medical practices that accept credit card payments.
+That’s why it’s important to understand medical practice credit card processing.

 Doctors and healthcare practitioners are professional service providers who process and accept payments differently than most other retailers.
 For example, although doctors run in-person businesses, they accept a large percentage of payments over the phone and online.
 Additionally, insurance companies may often pay medical practices using credit cards.

 Over the past several years, doctor’s expenses have shot up while insurance company payments have decreased.
 In fact, recent estimates indicated that the average medical practice overhead is between 60–70%.
 With numbers like that, the last thing you need to worry when you’re trying to make and save money are high credit card processing fees.

 Here’s the thing: if you’re running a medical practice of any kind and accepting credit card payments, there’s a very good chance you’re overpaying.
 That’s because merchant services providers know that, unlike restaurants and other retailers, medical practice transactions are much more valuable on average, and they want to capitalize on your high-value transactions by upping their rates.

 With doctors too busy dealing with patient paperwork to diligently review their billing statements, these types of merchant services providers often get away with this, too.
 On average, medical practices may often be spending well over $1,000 per month on credit card processing fees.
 But, if they look more closely at their statements, they’ll realize they’re significantly overpaying.